cordovez/Plant-Urbanus-Client-4.2/README.md

 As a reminder to myself to do:

 - make sure that plant names are unique
-- add update-photos to an existing plant
+- ~~add update-photos to an existing plant~~
+- add delete to update pictures
 - collapsible menu for mobile
 - ~~delete plant button~~
 - improve delete UX